fredliporace/cbers-2-stac/README.md

 ## Reconciliation from INPE's original metadata

-The lambda ```populate_reconcile_queue_lambda``` may be used to reconcile the STAC catalog with the original CBERS metadata catalog.
+The lambda `populate_reconcile_queue_lambda` may be used to reconcile the STAC catalog with the original CBERS metadata catalog.

-The lambda payload is a prefix, all directories under the prefix are queued.
+The lambda payload is a bucket name and a prefix, all directories under the prefix are queued.
 Each directory is then scanned separately by a distinct lambda instance, all XMLs are converted to static STAC documents and indexed again, if the API is configured.

 Some examples are shown below.